CantCode-Hobo/Trias-Trashy-Unity-to-blender-importation-automation-for-Project-silverfish/README.md

 I also plan on makeing a script to add the gui into blender. (the hud)

 IF AT ANY POINT YOU WISH TO CLEAR THE LOG USE "Clean consle.txt" SCRIPT.

+Also I used Chat GPT since I dont know how to code.